AECOMGermantown/AECOMGermantown.github.io/README.md

 - Docker as the application container
 - Bower & NPM as the Web Package Manager

+The 1-week sprint to build the prototype proceeded as follows:

-Day 1:
+Sprint Day 1:
 Initial kick-off meeting with team to discuss the scope of work and initial ideas, materials to review, etc.
-Held formal planning meeting, setup scrum board and reviewed visual data driven options (map, charts, etc.).
+Held formal planning meeting, setup scrum board and reviewed open-source visual data driven options (map, charts, etc.).
 Reviewed openFDA API data sets for consistency and realible data points that we could use to relate the information in a usable format that would benefit the end user.
-Began to setup user stories based on ideas idenitified during planning.
+Began to setup user stories based on ideas idenitified during brainstorming planning session.

-Day 2:
+Sprint Day 2:
 Created design comp and sytle guide based on options discussed in planning session.
 Initial dev mockup was done in real-time, with paired programming techniques to share ideas and implement changes.
 Backend developers created algorithms to pull necessary content from openFDA API for food, drugs, and devices.
-Implemented changes in heat map design.
+Implemented changes in first draft of the heat map design.

-Day 3:
+Sprint Day 3:
-Reviewed latest version of the prototype
+Reviewed latest version of the prototype.
+Completed envrionment setup with Jenkins and Nginx to host the site.
+Published publically accessbile link.
 Setup Google Analystics to support UAT and collect feeback on user nagivation.
+Refined initial site design based on limitations identified with API data sets and simplified the search function.

 Day 4:
-Updated mapping design based style guide and
+Updated mapping design and color scheme based on iterative design comp.
+Drafted installation steps for server and deploying the web site.

 Day 5:

-Day 6:
+Day 6: Conducted usability tests with new site users on both laptop and mobile devices.
+Reviewed feedback and incorporate minor changes to the initial design.

-Day 7: Final product review, completed RFQ requirements and submitted proposal.
+Day 7: Final product review and Product Owner acceptance.
+Completed RFQ requirements and submitted proposal.

 AECOM Criteria/Evidence: